Online Guide for Newcomers to Prince Edward Island - Canada

 Law Enforcement in Canada and PEI

-In Canada there are three levels of police forces: municipal, provincial and federal.
-All but three provinces, PEI included, contract out the provincial law enforcement responsibility to the Royal Canadian Mounted Police (RCMP), the national police force.
+In Canada there are three levels of police services: municipal, provincial and federal.
+All but three provinces, PEI included, contract out the provincial law enforcement responsibility to the Royal Canadian Mounted Police (RCMP), the national police service.

-In PEI, Charlottetown, Summerside, Kensington and Borden-Carleton have their own police departments.
+In PEI, Charlottetown, Summerside, and Kensington have their own police departments.
 The rest of the province is policed by the RCMP.

 Sheriffs' offices in Canada are primarily concerned with court services such as security in and around the courts, post-arrest prisoner transfer, serving legal processes, fine collection etc.